Plywood for Hurricane Protection

 A simple DIY plywood window protection system can make a huge difference in keeping your home and possessions safe during hurricanes.
 There are several ways of doing this, depending on your home’s construction, especially the type of siding and window casings you have.

-Plywood is the material of choice, as it is the least expensive option and still effective.
-Polycarbonate and metal window covering are more expensive than plywood.
-But it is important to pick the right kind of plywood, sturdy barrel bolts, specially designed clips, or other approved fasteners, to save money while preventing damage and aggravation.
+Plywood is the material of choice because it is the least expensive and still effective.
+Polycarbonate and metal window coverings are more expensive than plywood.
+However, it is crucial to select the right type of plywood, sturdy barrel bolts, specially designed clips, or other approved fasteners to save money while preventing damage and aggravation.

 Pre-cut plywood window covers are available in some locations.
 But as with any factory-made part, they are made to standard sizes.
-This makes them much less effective than custom-cut covers such as barrel-bolt plywood shutters, especially since window sizes may vary from the nominal size considerably, depending on the home builder, style of construction, and materials used.
+This makes them much less effective than custom-cut covers such as barrel-bolt plywood shutters, especially since window sizes may vary considerably from the nominal size, depending on the home builder, construction style, and materials used.

 What Not To Do

 Nails are ineffective fasteners for this application, as compression-only holds them in place.
 As the wind vibrates the plywood window covers, it pulls on the nails, loosening them.
-The now looser nails would allow for greater vibration in the panels, continuing to pull the nails out farther.
+The now-loosened nails would allow greater vibration in the panels, continuing to pull the nails out farther.
 In this manner, the wind could pull the nails out of the wall.

-Never use MDF, OSB, or particle board for these covers, as these materials are much too susceptible to absorbing moisture.
-Even if you treat the wood to protect it from moisture, the relentless rain associated with a hurricane could strip the finish and be soaked into the panels, destroying them and leaving your windows without the necessary protection.
+Never use MDF, OSB, or particleboard for these covers, as these materials are highly susceptible to moisture absorption.
+Even if you treat the wood to protect it from moisture, the relentless rain associated with a hurricane could strip the finish, soak into the panels, and destroy them, leaving your windows without the necessary protection.

 How to Make Barrel-Bolt Plywood Shutters